NnamOnye/Throttle-Position-Sensor/README.md

-# Firmware for a throttle position sensor
+# Logic for a throttle position sensor